The Archaeological Journal

 Symbols of Power: The Silchester Bronze Eagle and Eagles in Roman Britain

-The Editor of the Archaeological Journal seeks high-quality contributions for Volume 172 for 2015 Part II.
-The final submission deadline for Volume 172 Part II is 1st November 2014.
-Click here for the full details.
+The Editor of the Archaeological Journal seeks high-quality contributions for Volume 173 for 2016.
+The final submission deadline for Volume 173 Part I is 1st April 2014.
+Click here for the full details and please read the guidance for contributors.
 Submissions should be sent to:

 Professor Howard Williams